-Surgery.
-This is an option when the cancer hasn’t spread too far in your body.
-It’s usually the best way to treat NSCLC.
-People with small-cell lung cancer don’t usually get surgery.
-Your doctor can remove the part of the lung that has the tumor and the tissue around it, or you may need to have your entire lung removed.
+Your doctor can remove the part of the lung that has the tumor and the tissue around it.
+Or you may need to have your entire lung removed.
 You might also need radiation or chemotherapy after surgery.

 After the operation, you’ll need to stay in the hospital for about a week to heal before you go home to recover.

-Radiofrequency ablation.
-People with NSCLC who can’t have surgery may get this treatment.
-A thin needle goes through your skin until it touches the tumor inside your lung.
-Then an electric current heats and kills the cancer cells.
-It’s an option for tumors that doctors may not be able to remove with surgery.
+Your doctor guides a thin needle through your skin until it touches the tumor inside your lung.
+Then an electric current passes through it to heat and kill the cancer cells.

 Doctors use a machine to point high-energy X-rays at a tumor to destroy it.
 It works for both non-small cell and small-cell lung cancers.

 You get radiation treatments a few days at a time over several weeks.
 You might get it before surgery to shrink a tumor to make it easier to remove, or after surgery to kill any cancer cells left behind.
 Some people get it in combination with chemotherapy.